 - Simple and durable stainless-steel frame with a timeless design

 - Tektro M280 mechanical disc brakes

 - Sram mid-range drivetrain

-Well reviewed and more affordable than the Priority 600, this ride flies off retailer shelves, so finding one could be your first big 2021 challenge.
-Looking for a niche bike?
+Well-reviewed and more affordable than the Priority 600, this ride flies off retailer shelves, so finding one could be your first big 2021 challenge.
+Are you looking for a niche bike?

 This 8-speed Urban Commuter bike is it.

 Featuring a frameset built for speed and strength – plus big 700c x 32mm WTB Slick Comp tires – understand that this isn’t the quasi-adventure bike other commuter models brag about.
 Crafted of lightweight 4130 Chromoly steel that is stronger than aluminum, road vibration is minimized, even if you travel rough roads to and from work.

 No worries about safe stops; Tektro M280 mechanical disc brakes rock, and the dual guard keeps the chain stable, even on bad roads.
 Swept-back upright handlebars come with all-weather grips, so you’re in control of whether you climb or weave through traffic.